 Analog Dialed Mode: Select SEND ANALOG DIALED NUMBER (default), SEND ANALOG DIALED NUMBER WITH CALLED NUMBER OVERLAY, SEND ANALOG DIALED NUMBER FOLLOWED BY CALLED NUMBER, or SEND NO NUMBER.
 This determines the complete number to be DTMF dialed by the 939 analog card when calls are initiated from a digital interface.
 Digital interface calls are routed to the 939 analog card from the Inbound Match Configuration screen when route if match is set to an ACD or PORT containing a 939 analog port.
-This selection is not used for calls initiated by the call generator or when dialing a 939 analog port from a non-939 analog port.
+This selection is not used when dialing a 939 analog port from a non-939 analog port.
 Send analog dialed number allows the analog dialed number to be DTMF dialed.
 Send analog dialed number with called number overlay DTMF dials the analog dialed number with the called number overlaid at the end of the analog number.
 The digits are overlaid from left to right.
 The called number is the called number received from the digital interface.
-Send analog dialed number followed by called number DTMF dials the analog dialed number.
+Send analog dialed number followed by called number DTMF dials the analog dialed number followed by the called number.
 Send no number does not DTMF dial a number.

-939 Receive Loss: Select OdB (default) or -6dB.
-OdB sends the audio level unattenuated. -6dB reduces the audio level sent to all 939 card analog ports.
+939 Receive Loss: Select 0 dB (default) or -6 dB.
+0 dB sends the audio level unattenuated. -6 dB reduces the audio level sent to all 939 card analog ports.

 939 Reference Tone: Select OFF (default) or ON.
-Sends a 1kHz 1 milliwatt (OdB) reference tone to all 939 card analog ports.
+Sends a 1 kHz 1 milliwatt (0 dB) reference tone to all 939 card analog ports.

-Forced Disconnect Time: Enter O (default) through 999.
+Forced Disconnect Time: Enter 0 (default) through 999.
 Maximum amount of time in seconds that the 939 card will keep a call connected before forcing a disconnect.
-O disables this feature.
+0 disables this feature.